Our Promotion of British Values in School

 Our children will encounter rules and laws throughout their entire lives.
 We want our children to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be followed.

 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
-The involvement of our pupils in the creation of our Rights Respecting school charter helps them to understand the reasons behind their rights and the responsibilities that go with them.
+The involvement of our pupils in the creation of our Rights Respecting school charter helps them to understand the reasons behind their rights and how to be respectful of other people's rights.
 In our school, we allow opportunity to debate and discuss the children’s rights so that they can recognise the importance of these for their own lives.
 Throughout the year we welcome visits from members of the wider community.
 We believe that clear explanations and real life stories emphasise the importance of the rule of law for our children.

 At Ad Astra Infant school, we invest a great deal of time in creating a positive culture in our school, so that the children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for our young people to make choices safely, through the provision of a safe environment and empowering education.
 The children are encouraged to know, understand and exercise their rights and they are advised on how to exercise these safely, for example through assemblies as well as our E-Safety and PSHCE lessons.
 Whether it be through choice of learning challenge, of how they record and of participation in our extra-curricular clubs, the children are given the freedom to make choices.
 At our school we believe that by valuing choice and freedom in daily school life we will foster a value for individual liberty as our children move on with their lives.